Table of Contents

 on the command line and reboot for the changes to take effect.

-ZRAM and ZSWAP
+ZRAM vs. ZSWAP

 Note that ZRAM creates a swap device(s) using RAM and instructs the kernel to swap on the created device(s).
 In case plenty of RAM is available, then the swap mark may never be hit.
 With ZSWAP, given the zswap.max_pool_percent setting, the kernel will always compress RAM up to some proportion.